polifonia-project/deep-listening/README.md

 Recent work in collaboration between the Polifonia and SPICE projects has investigated how Deep Viewpoints could be extended to support the cross-modal interpretation of music and visual art.
 First, support was added for embedding YouTube videos within the scripts to support listening concurrent with viewing artworks, reading associated text, and answering pro- vided prompts within the page of the app.
 Second, functionality to support multiple choice as well as free text responses to questions was added to support the rating of music on a scale or selecting an emotion that matched the music.
 Third, a responsive web de- sign (RWD) approach was taken to supporting both the following and authoring of scripts.
 This was done to potentially support the following and authoring of scripts on personal smartphones (potentially with headphones) while in the museum as well as on larger screen devices.

 The revised software has been used in two ways: (i) a musicologist curating experiences that link music to visual art in a museum collection, and (ii) visitors to a museum exhibition experiencing and creating cross-modal experiences.

+The browsing and navigation paradigm develop for Deep Listening is also being applied to support the public in exploring the ORGANS dataset.